UrbanAnalyst/dodgr/README.md

 ways according to a particular mode of transport, while the desired output is a direct, unweighted distance.

+But wait, there’s more … `dodgr` can also aggregate flows throughout a network through specifying origins, destinations, and flow densities.
+Or even apply a network dispersal model from a set of origin points only.

 ## Installation

 You can install `dodgr` with: